 Music videos are also used by the alcohol industry to promote their products.
 Some product placements are subtle, some are horrifically explicit, featuring unrestrained consumption of alcohol or drunken bodies draped across couches and on the floor.
 These music videos are blatantly pitched to young people who receive the alcohol message tied to the music every time they see the video.

 Add to this billboards, in-store signage, magazine ads, low-flying planes towing signs over popular beaches and what you have is a continuous landscape of advertising for an addictive substance.
 In fact, alcohol is not just addictive—it is the world’s number one addictive substance.

 World Health Organization Reports on Millions of Deaths Each Year from Alcohol

 The number is 2.5 million deaths, worldwide, related to alcohol.
-And since the greatest demand for any drug is from the problem users, it's those who are abusing alcohol and those who are addicted to the substance that run the greatest risk of loss of health or even their lives.
+And since the greatest demand for any drug is from the problem users, those who are abusing alcohol and those who are addicted to the substance run the greatest risk of loss of health or even their lives.
 Deaths result from a long list of types of injuries and illnesses: traffic accidents, falls, burns, drownings, alcohol poisoning, violence, cancers, cirrhosis of the liver, diabetes, cardiovascular disease and many other similar causes.

 Alcohol Rehab Provides the Answer

-When a person has lost the ability to control their drinking especially when they see the harm being done to their life, they need professional help to quit and get that life back on track.
+When a person has lost the ability to control their drinking, especially when they see the harm being done to their life, they need professional help to quit and get that life back on track.
 This is when an alcohol recovery program can mean the difference between life and death.

 Narconon Drug Information Department